Find Me On

-Pair oysters, long considered an aphrodisiac, with the sexy chocolate truffles on this blog for Valentine’s day.
-Or, for a playful winter feast, invite over a few fellow oyster lovers — only the most passionate.
-Shuck, giggle and slurp oysters from their shells, with your reserve nestled in bowl of snow.
-Long live live food!
+Pair oysters, long considered an aphrodisiac, with a dessert of chocolate for a romantic feast.
+Or, for a playful party, invite over a few fellow oyster lovers — only the most passionate.
+Shuck, giggle and slurp oysters from their shells.
+(And in the winter nestle them in a bowl of snow.)

-Serve oysters with a choice of toppings — lemon wedges (my favorite), cocktail sauce (ketchup, horseradish and lemon juice) and a mignonnette, which is a vinegar-shallot combo.
-Here, I drummed up a locavore’s apple mignonnette, a New England riff on the classic.
+Serve oysters with a choice of toppings — lemon wedges (my favorite), cocktail sauce (ketchup, horseradish and lemon juice) and a mignonette, which is a vinegar-shallot combo.
+Here, I drummed up a locavore’s apple mignonette, a New England riff on the classic.
 Be sure to accompany it all plenty of sliced baguettes with sweet butter and your favorite bubbly, such as a regional sparkling hard cider.
 A good time guaranteed.
 This recipe is for at least 2 dozen oysters, if you use the mignonette on each.
 (We each easily ate 12 each.)

 1/4 cup apple cider (not too sweet)